 Reading to refocus

-I’m super thankful to be given the chance to participate as a guest blogger for Horlicks.
 I’m Callie, a writer and book blogger from London, and a strong believer in taking time for yourself and relaxing!
-I find that in today’s world people are so focused on work, particularly in London, that it can become all-consuming.
+I find that in today’s world people are so focused on work, that it can become all-consuming.
 We wake up early, those superheroes amongst us make it to the gym, the rest of us clamber onto a packed train for an average of an hour before sitting at our desks all day long and getting back home so late that we’re already exhausted and cooking dinner alone feels like a chore!

-I used to go to bed and lie thinking about all the things on my to-do list, stressing about work events the next day and generally being very tightly wound.
+I used to go to bed and lie awake thinking about all the things on my to-do list, stressing about work events the next day and generally being very tightly wound.
 I started reading before bed only recently.
 Don’t ask me why I didn’t before!
 I used to read only on weekends or during my commute, it had never occurred to me that even ten minutes before bed could make all the difference.
 Now I keep a book light by the bed and find that even if I only read for ten or fifteen minutes before sleep, it really relaxes me and I go to sleep with my head in the story and not on everyday stresses.
-(It also helps me hit my reading targets, which is just another bonus!)
-Another benefit is that it keeps my eyes off a screen before bed, which we all know is supposed to be very bad for our health.
+Another benefit is that it reduces my screen-time before bed, which we all know is supposed to be very bad for our health.

 Escaping through the pages

 I won’t recommend any specific reading materials because I think it’s important to read what is relaxing for you.
 While I love fantasy and thrillers, many people wouldn’t be able to stand the idea of reading a scary thriller before bed!
 Likewise, while I tend to shy away from non-fiction, my partner devours it with great interest.
 So my only advice when it comes to reading material is to find something that really interests you, that you can get stuck into.
-The goal is always to lose yourself in the pages, so you forget that meeting you were stressing about when you got into bed.
+The goal is always to lose yourself in the pages, creating a little escapism and switch off from whatever you were stressing about when you got into bed.

 “As someone who suffers from social anxiety, reading has really helped me to center myself and it’s more important than ever to take a moment for myself.”